Troy vs. Southern Miss NCAA Football Odds, Plays and Insights | September 18, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have turned the ball over five times this season, one more turnover than the Trojans have forced (4).
+- This season the Golden Eagles have turned the ball over five times, one more than the Trojans' takeaways (4).

 Troy Top Players

-- This year, Taylor Powell has recorded 231 passing yards (231.0 yards per game) while going 17-for-28 (60.7% completion percentage) and throwing two touchdowns and one interception.
+- This year, Taylor Powell has put up 231 passing yards (231.0 yards per game) while going 17-for-28 (60.7% completion percentage) and throwing two touchdowns and one interception.

-- Kimani Vidal has 15 carries for a team-high 81 rushing yards (81.0 per game) and one touchdown.
+- Kimani Vidal has picked up a team-best 81 rushing yards (81.0 per game) and one touchdown.

-- Tez Johnson has five catches and paces his team with 92 receiving yards (92.0 ypg) while scoring one touchdown.
+- This season Tez Johnson has five catches and leads the team with 92 yards (92.0 per game) while scoring one touchdown.

-- Luke Whittemore has chipped in with 52 yards on three catches.
-He puts up 52.0 receiving yards per game this year.
+- Luke Whittemore has added three catches for 52 yards this year.
+He averages 52.0 receiving yards per game.

-- This season Deshon Stoudemire is averaging 35.0 yards per game, with two catches for 35 yards and one touchdown.
+- Deshon Stoudemire has collected 35 yards on two receptions with one touchdown, averaging 35.0 yards per game.

 Southern Miss Top Players

-- Frank Gore Jr. has run for a team-high 81 yards on 19 attempts (81.0 yards per game) and zero touchdowns.
-He also has 23 receiving yards on one catch (23.0 yards per game) .
+- Frank Gore Jr. has racked up a team-best 81 rushing yards (81.0 per game) and zero touchdowns.
+He has tacked on one reception for 23 yards (23.0 yards per game).

-- Brad Dennis has also contributed with three catches for 26 yards this year.
+- Brad Dennis' stat line this year shows three catches for 26 yards.
 He averages 26.0 receiving yards per game.

-- Demarcus Jones has caught three passes for 24 yards, averaging 24.0 yards per game this year.
+- This season Demarcus Jones is averaging 24.0 yards per game, with three catches for 24 yards.